 3. Change it to 802.11 ac.

-If you are not tech-savvy enough to understand the above steps, get in touch with your ISP support team.
-They should be able to help you out.
+Contact your ISP support team if you are not tech-savvy enough to understand the above steps.
+They should be able to help you.

 Wrapping Up

-Having the WiFi network around but not being able to use it on your Android device is a bummer.
-It hinders your work and connectivity to the world.
-If you are facing an Android connected to WiFi but no internet issue, follow this guide to resolve it now.
+Having a Wi-Fi network is a bummer, but you cannot use it on your Android device.
+This hinders your work and connectivity to the world.
+If you are facing an Android connected to Wi-Fi but have no internet issue, follow this guide to resolve it now.

 LEAVE A REPLY